Alessandro De Tomaso was born in Argentina in 1928. His

 was introduced to the public at the Turin auto show of 1972.

-The Pantera L
+The De Tomaso Pantera L

-and Isabelle De Tomaso sold their 20% interest in De Tomaso Inc. to Ford in December
+their 20% interest in De Tomaso Inc. to Ford in December 1972.
+Ford did not

-the name De Tomaso so the businesses which had been organized in June 1970 under
+retain the rights to the name De Tomaso so the businesses which had been

-the name De Tomaso Inc. were reorganized under a new name, Ghia Operations.
+organized in June 1970 under the name De Tomaso Inc. were reorganized under a

 The